twiddlingbits/twr-wasm/docs/gettingstarted/keyconcepts.md

 There is no direct equivalent to a C "main".
 Instead, a wasm module provides exported C functions that you can call from JavaScript/TypeScript.
 A wasm module is more like a runtime loaded dynamic library.

-On the JavaScript side you will use the tiny-wasm-runtime JavaScript/TypeScript class `twrWasmModule` or `twrWasmModuleAsync` to load the .wasm module, and then call C functions in it (more details are in the [TypeScript/Javascript API section](../api/api-typescript.md)).
+On the JavaScript side you will use the twr-wasm JavaScript/TypeScript class `twrWasmModule` or `twrWasmModuleAsync` to load the .wasm module, and then call C functions in it (more details are in the [TypeScript/Javascript API section](../api/api-typescript.md)).

 You're C/C++ code can be non-blocking or blocking.
 Blocking means that it "takes a long time" to return.
 For example, if you want to send mouse events to C code, have the code process them then return, this would be non-blocking.
 Alternately, if your C code is a big loop that never returns, that would be very blocking.
-You can use the tiny-wasm-runtime class `twrWasmModuleAsync` to execute blocking code from JavaScript.
+You can use the twr-wasm class `twrWasmModuleAsync` to execute blocking code from JavaScript.
 The example [maze](../examples/examples-maze.md) demonstrates both non-blocking and blocking C calls.

 Here are some examples of different types of C/C++ code: